jaredwray/writr/README.md

 There are three templates that are part of every instance of Writr:
 * home: This is the main template that lists all of the latest blogs or what you want to add.
-* article: The article itself and usually supporting items around that such as what is next to look at and tags.
+* post: The post itself and usually supporting items around that such as what is next to look at and tags.
 * tags: Showing articles by tag filtering.